efrecon/gh-runner-krunvm/README.md

 ## Limitations

 + Linux host installation easiest on Fedora
-+ Runners are (also) based on Fedora.
-While standard images are based on Fedora, running on top of ubuntu should also be possible.
 + Inside the runners: Docker not supported.
 Replaced by `podman` in [emulation] mode.
 + Inside the runners: No support for docker network, containers run in "host"